ayeks/SGX-hardware/README.md

 | HP | HP Spectre x2 Detachable Ultrabook PC | Chipset | 1.0.26805.
 1389 REV: A PASS: 9 | Windows 10 64 | [ftp.hp.com](http://ftp.hp.com/pub/softpaq/sp72501-73000/sp72989.html) | 02 Oct 2015 |

-## Hardware with out of the box SGX support
+## Hardware with out-of-the-box SGX support

 Newer devices have out of the box SGX BIOS support.
 Sometimes it is mentioned in their documentation.
 If you have a newer device and see SGX in the BIOS, message me so I can add the device to the list.
 If you need a SGX capable server have a look at the [Intel SGX server block](https://www-ssl.intel.com/content/www/us/en/data-center-blocks/business/sgx-server-blocks.html).
 It consists of a complete server with Xeon processor, ram, mainboard and drives.
 Driver issues should't be a problem.